cmextension/stripela/README.md

 Stripela is available in the main menu of Joomla! administration, under `Components` section.

 To configure Stripe, access Stripela from the main menu and click `Options` button near the top right corner of the page.
 In the configuration form, you provide your Stripe API secret key, you can configure date time format and pagination limit.
+You can get your secret key from your [Stripe Dashboard](https://dashboard.stripe.com/apikeys).

 ## Improvements and contribution